 He said it is a possibility that she did and he didn’t know about it.

 Taken at my visit to the now closed Paley Media Center in Beverly Hills.
+Now closed.
 This is the version of the Winters show 67-69, that Paige Young’s press said she appeared in skits.

-And it easy to find out that Winters had a residence in Montecito, quite close to the artsy town of Los Alamos.
+For many years Winters resided at least part time in Montecito, which is quite close to the town of Los Alamos.

 Bill Cosby